NoOrientationProgramming/ProcessingCommon/DnsResolving.md

 ### libc-ares

 This library provides asynchronous DNS request handling in C, enabling programs to perform DNS lookups without blocking.
-It allows querying for various DNS records like A, AAAA, and CNAME, and is ideal for event-driven applications by allowing DNS operations to be handled in a non-blocking fashion.
+It allows querying for various DNS records like A, AAAA, and CNAME, and is ideal for networking applications by allowing DNS operations to be handled in a non-blocking fashion.

 ```
 License               MIT